-While spammers tend to rely on automated methods for the purposes of advertising questionable products and services – or even outright scams – trolls are driven by a multitude of motivations.
-Although trolls also employ common spam tactics to create maximum disruption, more nefarious individuals merely seek attention, emotional release or even the thrill of power.
+Trolls are driven by a multitude of motivations.
+Although trolls, similar to spammers, employ common spam tactics to create maximum disruption, more nefarious individuals merely seek attention, emotional release or even the thrill of power.

 In other cases, spamming and trolling might be less calculated and attributed to temporary frustrations.
 For example, some may habitually submit their posts quickly without any editing, while others may simply be bad at handling disagreement.